sesha32/StreamSmart/README.md

 # StreamSmart
-A platform for better and smarter subscriptions.
+A platform for efficient and smarter subscriptions.